samrroyall/klotski/README.md

     - **Manual Solve**: Manages state for user-driven puzzle solving.
 - `src/models/`: Defines data models used across the application.
 - `src/services/api.ts`: Includes methods for API interactions, facilitating communication with the backend.

+## Usage

+In order to run the front end locally, you must first follow the instructions to run the backend API locally.
+Those instructions can be found [here](https://github.com/samrroyall/klotski-api/blob/main/README.md).

+Once the backend is successfully running, navigate to the root of the frontend repo's directory and run `cp .env.template .env` and minimally fill in the address to the backend API (e.g. `http://localhost:8081`).

+Then run `docker compose up --build` and the frontend will be accessible at `http://localhost`.